Medicare in Connecticut

 Unlike other private Medicare coverage (Medicare Advantage and Medicare Part D plans, which cover prescription drugs), federal rules do not grant an annual open enrollment window for Medigap plans.
 Instead, federal rules provide a one-time six-month window when Medigap coverage is guaranteed-issue, starting when a person is at least 65 and enrolled in Medicare Part B. But consumer protections are much stronger in Connecticut: All Medigap plans in Connecticut are sold on a guaranteed-issue basis at all times, and with community rating.
 So Connecticut residents have the option to switch from one Medigap plan to another, regardless of their health.

 Original Medicare does not provide coverage for outpatient prescription drugs.
-This gap in increasingly needed coverage — given the growing cost of prescription drugs — was addressed under the Medicare Modernization Act of 2003, which was signed into law by President George W. Bush.
+This gap in coverage was addressed under the Medicare Modernization Act of 2003, which was signed into law by President George W. Bush.

-There are 27 stand-alone Medicare Part D plans available in Connecticut for 2021 coverage, with premiums that range from about $7 to $135/month.
+There are 24 stand-alone Medicare Part D plans available in Connecticut for 2023 coverage, with premiums that range from about $7 to $127/month.

 How does Medicaid provide financial assistance to Medicare beneficiaries in Connecticut?